How To Organise Your Kitchen For The New Year

 Get Rid Of Unused Dishes

-Chances are that your kitchen walls are bare, so why not take advantage of it.
+Most kitchen walls are usually bare, why not take advantage of it?
 Use that space and add some vertical storage.
 Whether it be one of those magnet strips that can keep all your cutting knives or a rack that can hold all your pots and pans, it’s time to make the most of your space and utilise the extra wall space to free up the cabinets.

 When was the last time you organised your fridge?
 Our guess is it’s been a while.
 Clean and wipe down your fridge, it desperately needs it.
-After that’s done check to see if you have any expired items and toss it in the bin.
-When organising your fridge, it’s easier for you in the long-run if you place like things together.
+After that’s done, check whether you have any expired items and toss it in the bin.
+When organising your fridge, it’s easier in the long-run if you place similar ingredients together.
 The cheeses in one section, fruit and veg in another, and so on.
 Items that are about to expire should be placed at the front so you can utilise it before it goes off.

-Once you’ve organised your kitchen it will make cooking a much more enjoyable experience.
-Who knows, this project could inspire to organise other parts of your home!
+Once you’ve organised your kitchen, it will make cooking a much more enjoyable experience.
+Who knows, this project could inspire you to organise other parts of your home too!